Skip to main content

 Reply targets:

-• when include_self_output=true, replies default back into the same Slack channel/thread
+• when include_self_output=true, replies default back to the sidecar-provided reply_route

 • additional_reply_targets are appended after that default self-target